 F9: Kill a process

 Hit the ‘F9’ or ‘k’ key on your keyboard.
 Upon that, you will see a new column named ‘Send Signal:’ on the left-most side of the current view.

 Since we are going to kill a process instance, SIGKILL should be selected and hit enter.
 The selected process instance will be killed.

-The listed process instances can be filtered based on the command paths.
-You can hit on the F4 key and a search bar will appear at the bottom.
-There you can enter the process path as shown in the following.
-It will show only processes whose command paths match with the specified search text.
-In this example, processes are filtered by the 'lib/systemd' command path.
+Example: Hit on the F4 key and a search bar will appear at the bottom.
+There you can enter the process path for instance 'lib/systemd' - then It will show only processes filtered by the 'lib/systemd' command.